-We monitor the financial health and management of our schools through three primary tools: (1) the annual Financial Analysis Report, which provides a comprehensive assessment and analysis of each school's financial health, based on audited financial statements; (2) a review of the annual budget for each school's operations; and (3) a review of interim financial statements, including a balance sheet and income statement.
+We monitor the financial health and management of our schools through three primary tools: (1) the annual Financial Analysis Report, which provides a comprehensive assessment and analysis of each school's financial health, is based on audited financial statements; (2) a review of the annual budget for each school's operations; (3) a review of interim financial statements, including a balance sheet and income statement.

-Additionally, schools undergo an in-depth review of their financial health and management as part of their Five- and 10-Year Reviews and 15-Year Renewals.
+Additionally, schools undergo an in-depth review of their financial health and management as part of their Five-and-Ten Reviews and Fifteen-Year Renewals.